-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Three (3) vehicle crashes involving a bicyclist or pedestrian were reported within this high poverty area in 2013; no fatalities.
-All occurred on Siskiyou Boulevard, a major arterial fronting Southern Oregon University.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): During the 5-year period (2010-2014) a total of twelve (12) vehicle crashes involving a bicyclist or pedestrian were reported within and along this high poverty area; no fatalities.
+Nine (9) of which occurred on Siskiyou Boulevard, a major arterial fronting Southern Oregon University.